 Select the combo box control and insert the below items into the combo box’s Items property.

-The use of Combo box controls in Power Apps has some limitations.
-That is, Combo box controls are hard-coded to hold no more than 500 items.
-That is, if a list contains a large number of choice values or selection values, the PowerApps Combo box control will only display 500 items (selection values) at a time.
+Combo box controls are hard-coded to hold no more than 500 items.
+If a list contains a large number of choice values or selection values, the PowerApps combo box control will only display 500 items (selection values) at a time.

-There are some color properties available in Power Apps Combo box control that can be used to customize the color of Combo box items, selection, chevron, background, border, hover, and many more.
+Some color properties are available in the Power Apps combo box control that can be used to customize the color of combo box items, selections, chevrons, backgrounds, borders, hovers, and more.

 All of these color properties can be found on the Combo box’s Properties panel.
-Go to the right-side properties panel after selecting the dropdown.
+After selecting the dropdown, go to the right-side properties panel.

 When we click on any color icon, it allows us to choose a color from the color chart or picker.
 We can choose the appropriate color based on standards and customs.

-The above screen is displaying the list of standard colors.
+The above screen displays the list of standard colors.
 Once we click on any color, it will be applied to that property.
 Similarly, when we navigate to the Custom section, it allows us to choose the color and its transparency as per the requirement.

 This is how to do Power Apps combo box color customizing.

 Select the Combo box control on the Power Apps screen and navigate to the right-side Properties panel.
-Under the Color property, there is a Fill option that is used to visualize the background color.
-Click on the option and select any color as per your business need.
+Under the Color property, there is a Fill option that visualizes the background color.
+Click on the option and select any color according to your business needs.

-We can also add a color code in RGBA format to the Fill property of the Power Apps Combo box control.
+We can also add an RGBA color code to the Fill property of the Power Apps combo box control.

-This is how to set a background color to the Power Apps combo box control.
+In this way, we can set the background for the Power Apps combo box control.

 Do you want to work with Power apps combo box rounded corner radius?
 To answer your question, Microsoft does not provide this functionality in the Power Apps Combo box control.
 But there is another manual way by which we can build a rounded corner radius in a Power Apps combo box control.

-Recently, we published an article where we described how to build a Power Apps dropdown control with a rounded corner radius.
-We recommend you follow the mentioned link to get the answer.
+We recently published an article in which we described how to build a Power Apps dropdown control with a rounded corner radius.
+We recommend you follow the link to get the answer.
 Make sure to use a combo box control instead of a Power Apps dropdown control.

-Here, we will see how to work with Power Apps Combo box border thickness.
-Also, we will see how to set different kinds of borders, and colors to the Combo box control.
+Here, we will see how to work with Power Apps’ Combo box border thickness and how to set different kinds of borders and colors for the combo box control.

-In Power Apps Combo box control, there is a property named BorderThickness.
-Also, we can find that property under the border in the right side properties panel that allows us to increase the border’s thickness of the control.
+In the Power Apps combo box control, there is a property named BorderThickness.
+We can also find that property under the border in the right-side properties panel, which allows us to increase the border thickness of the control.

 By default, the border’s thickness will show as 2; but we can customize the border thickness by increasing the number (Ex- 5).
 The difference is shown below:

-Apart from this, it allows the user to customize the control’s border style to Dashed, Dotted, None, and Solid.
-Suppose, we want to set a border style as Dashed in the Power Apps combo box control.
+Apart from this, it allows the user to customize the control’s border style to Dashed, Dotted, None, or Solid.
+Suppose we want to set the border style to Dashed in the Power Apps combo box control.

-Similarly, we can set a color for the Combo box control.
-For this, click on the color picker and select any color as per the business requirement.
+Similarly, we can set a color for the combo box control.
+To do this, click on the color picker and select any color according to the business requirement.

-In this section, we’ll look at how to use the Power Apps Combo box with type.
+In this section, we’ll look at how to use the Power Apps combo box with type.
 That is, the user can choose items by typing their names.
-When there are several items listed in a Power Apps Combo box control, it can be awkward to scroll through them to find a specific item.
-The following steps are taken to remedy the situation.
+When several items are listed in a Power Apps combo box control, it can be awkward to scroll through them to find a specific item.
+The following steps remedy the situation.

 - On the Power Apps screen, we have created a Combo box control by adding the below items in the Items property, such as: